Tate–LaBianca murders: LaBianca murders

-Investigation, trial and sentencing
+Investigation, trial, and sentencing

 In initial confessions to cellmates at Sybil Brand Institute, Atkins said she killed Tate.
 In later statements to her attorney, to prosecutor Vincent Bugliosi, and before a grand jury, Atkins indicated Tate had been stabbed by Tex Watson.

-In his 1978 autobiography, Watson said that he had stabbed Tate and that Atkins had never touched her.
+In his 1978 autobiography, Watson said he had stabbed Tate and that Atkins had never touched her.
 Since he was aware that the prosecutor, Bugliosi, and the jury, that had tried the other Tate–LaBianca defendants, were convinced Atkins had stabbed Tate, he falsely testified that he did not stab her.

 The five perpetrators – Atkins, Krenwinkel, Manson, Van Houten, and Watson – were each tried and convicted for their roles in the Tate–LaBianca murders.
 Originally, each defendant received a death sentence.
 However, in 1972, the Supreme Court of California ruled in People v.
 Anderson that the state's then-current death penalty laws were unconstitutional.
 As a result, the Anderson decision spared the lives of 107 death row inmates in California, including Charles Manson and his four "family members".
 Subsequently, the death sentences for each of the five perpetrators convicted in the Tate–LaBianca murders were commuted to life in prison, which – by law – included the possibility of parole.